Fohdeesha/lab-docu/documentation/brocade-v8.md

 ## Initial Configuration

-Now that it's booted into the full OS, check that the version matches what you just flashed:
+Now that it's booted into the full OS you may get ***TFTP timed out*** errors in the console, this is normal.
+We'll fix that in the next section.
+Check that the version matches what you just flashed:
 ```
 show version
 ```